How often do I have to send in work?

 I have a dual-enrolled student not returning work.
 What should I do?

-Check the list of non-engaged students on our online enrolment system, which is updated each month.
+Check the list of non-engaged students on our Te Kura Enrolment System, which is updated each month.
 It is your responsibility to withdraw students who have not returned work or to let us know of any extenuating circumstances.